isomerpages/csa-sicw1/pages/Registration.md

 ---
 **Singapore International Cyber Week 2023 Registration**

 SICW 2023 returns as an in-person only event.
 Don’t miss this opportunity to meet and learn from global policy makers, senior executives, and cybersecurity experts from across the world.
-Register now!
+Register now! <a href="https://www.gevme.com/sicw-govware2023" target="_blank"></a>

 ![](/images/260623-table-v2.png)